joe-wan/joe-wan.github.io/_posts/2024-09-09-git-tutorial.md

 tags: [tools, tutorials]
 ---
+Git is a powerful tool for keeping track of scientific analyses.
+So powerful, in fact, that it can be hard to know how to get started.
+Today we'll try to cover just what you need to get started.

 *This tutorial was given at the Ke Lab meeting on Sep.
 10, 2024 but should be considered a work in progress!*

 ## Getting started: command line basics